 The Eastside Primetimers Foundation

 Eastside Primetimers operates as a social enterprise and recycles a percentage of its profits into its Foundation.
-The Foundation’s role is then to invest this money in the support, development, knowledge and ideas of its members.
+The Foundation’s role is then to invest this money in the support, development and knowledge of its members and individuals looking to transition into the sector.

-We believe that this is the best way that we can reinvest a part of our annual profits to build a stronger talent pool for the sector as a whole, energise our members and diminish the sense of professional isolation they can feel – many of them work remotely and are spread geographically across different regions of the country.
+We believe that this is the best way that we can reinvest a part of our annual profits to build a stronger talent pool for the sector as a whole, energise our members and encourage a sense of belonging – many of them work remotely and are spread geographically across different regions of the country.
 Above all, they want to be part of a vibrant professional community.

 Over time this will strengthen the human capital available to charities and social enterprises, ensuring that future leaders have access to the best, well informed, most experienced and most enthusiastic group of professional advisors.